pmaier1971/AutomatedForecastingWithShiny/README.md

 + Twitter integration - done with a separate process - automatically posts on Twitter (https://twitter.com/EconomicsShiny) if new data is released;

 + The tool is fully automated; the data is automatically refreshed and the commentary is auto-generated.

-Note that since v.
++ Note that since v.
 0.7 increased used is made of a separate (local) process to generate a data file, as it took simply too long to download the data "on the fly".
+If anyone's interested in the HTML files used under the tab "Detailed Analysis", feel free to contact me.

 Future enhancements will explore a richer data environment with better forecasting models, and better visual presentation of the data.